Ericeira Portugal Travel Guide

 These clubs offer sun loungers, food, and drinks directly on the sand, providing ease and comfort.

-Some hotels with pools may offer day passes for non-guests, providing access to their facilities for a fee.
+Some accommodations with swimming pools may offer day passes for non-guests, providing access to their facilities for a fee.

-Ericeira's nightlife, while not as grand as Lisbon's, has a lively and welcoming atmosphere, especially during warmer months.
+Ericeira's nightlife, while not as grand as Lisbon's, has a lively and welcoming atmosphere, particularly in the warmer months.
 Enjoy the local vibe.